-Crime has been affected by the Covid-19 pandemic over the past 12 months.
-National lockdown has resulted in a change in the types of crime we’ve seen, as well as the amount we’ve seen.
+Crime around the world has been increasing but what can we learn from the crime rates in the UK?
+The beginning of a new year is the perfect time to look at the UK crime rates in your area and see what is going on around you.
+Crime rates in the UK have been affected by the Covid-19 pandemic over the past 12 months as national lockdowns have resulted in a change in the types of crime we’ve seen, as well as the amount we’ve seen.

 How is this data calculated?
 CR is best understood as “Crimes per 1000 resident people as per the latest official Census over a selected time period”.
 This is calculated by dividing the population by 1000 and then dividing by the number of crimes.
 This results in a crime rate per 1000 residents.

 North Yorkshire is currently at the top of our list of areas within the UK with the lowest crime rates.
 North Yorkshire:

 - currently has a crime rate of 47.5 per 1000 residents.

 - has 19,009 instances of anti-social behaviour.

 - has only 32% of crimes realting to anti-social behaviour.

 - violent crime has increased by 16.2% from the period of December 2020 to November 2021.

 - a steady decline in anti-social behaviour from March 2021 to the end of the year – from 2236 cases from 956.

 Wiltshire is second on our list of areas within the UK with the lowest crime rates.
 Wiltshire has: